Paharganj

-Paharganj (literally 'hilly neighbourhood') is a neighbourhood of Central Delhi, located just west of the New Delhi Railway Station.
-Known as Shahganj or King's ganj or market place during Mughal era, it is one of the three administrative subdivisions, of the Central Delhi district, of the National Capital Territory of Delhi, with the other two being, Darya Ganj and Karol Bagh.
+Paharganj (literally 'hilly neighbourhood') is a neighbourhood of Central Delhi, though it's close to New Delhi, located just west of the New Delhi Railway Station.
+Known as Shahganj or King's ganj or market place during Mughal era, it is one of the three administrative subdivisions of the Central Delhi district, within the National Capital Territory of Delhi, with the other two being Darya Ganj and Karol Bagh.

 Known for its concentration of affordable hotels, lodges, restaurants, dhabas, and a wide variety of shops catering to both domestic travellers and foreign tourists, especially backpackers and low-budget travellers, it has become particularly popular as a haunt for international cuisine.
 However, Paharganj has a poor record regarding the safety of women since the area is noted for its scams, drug peddling, sexual assaults.
 Instead, the more modern South Delhi is now becoming the main center for backpackers.